 Again this is another cost that isn’t negotiable, but worth being aware of to budget into the costs of owning your home.

-You can expect to pay $1,000 to $2,000 per year depending on the suburb across Brisbane.
+You can expect to pay $1,000 to $2,000 per year on council rates depending on the suburb across Brisbane.

 9. Home and Contents Insurance